DMVis/DMVis/documentation/components/axis.md

 </svg>
 ```

 > Note: `onDragMove` and `onDragStop` should be functions that handle the logic for dragging the axis (or axes).
-In this example, `draggedAxis` keeps track of the name of the axis that is being dragged and `draggingOffset` keeps track of how much the axis has been dragged.
+In this example, `draggedAxis` keeps track of the name of the axis that is being moved and `draggingOffset` keeps track of how much the axis has been dragged.